Floydlang/floyd/docs/floyd_speak.md

 |__a >= b__ 		| a larger or equal to b

-# ABOUT SOURCE CODE FILES
+# SOURCE CODE FILES

 Floyd Speak files are always utf-8 files with no BOM.
 Their extension is ".floyd".

-# ABOUT VALUES, VARIABLES AND CONSTANTS
+# VALUES, VARIABLES AND CONSTANTS

 All "variables" aka values are by immutable.
 Local variables can be mutable if you specify it.